jhajek/Linux-text-book-part-1/Chapter-10/chapter-10.md

 Upstart wasn't the only replacement option, currently there are two major one, [OpenRC](https://wiki.archlinux.org/index.php/OpenRC "OpenRC Wiki Page") and [runit](http://smarden.org/runit/ "runit wikipage").
 OpenRC is maintained by the Gentoo Linux developers, runit is focused on being *"a cross-platform Unix init scheme with service supervision, a replacement for sysvinit, and other init schemes.
 It runs on GNU/Linux, *BSD, MacOSX, Solaris, and can easily be adapted to other Unix operating systems[^123]."*  Devuan Linux, which is the Debian fork without systemd, still uses sysVinit but has the ability to use OpenRC or runit if you so choose.

 OpenRC and runit do not use systemd at all and therefore any software that requires systemd as a dependency, such as the [GNOME desktop](https://blogs.gnome.org/ovitters/2013/09/25/gnome-and-logindsystemd-thoughts/ "Gnome3 dependecy on systemd"), then cannot be used.
-These new projects maintain the backward compatability of SysVinit but improve or adopt systemd style improvements and management where feasible.
+These new projects maintain the backward compatibility of SysVinit but improve or adopt systemd style improvements and management where feasible.
 Here is a comparison table between systemd, sysVinit, and OpenRC:

            systemd                         SysVinit                         OpenRC
 ------------------------------  -------------------------------- --------------------------------